-UCLM weaves networks with companies to prevent talent from escaping
+UCLM weaves networks with companies so talent does not escape

 University and business network in Castilla-La Mancha, with students collaborating on projects that retain local talent.